CandlePlatforms/devdocs/docs/develop/quicknode.md

 -   Python3 installed.

--   A Polygon node.
+-   A Candle node.

 -   Text editor.

 -   Command-line.

--   That violet love for Polygon and brownies.
+-   That violet love for Candle and brownies.

 ## What is Brownie?
 -----------------